pmjones/adr/README.md

 For an extended description of those differences, please see these articles from [Joel Wenzel](http://joel.inpointform.net/software-development/mvvm-vs-mvp-vs-mvc-the-differences-explained/), [Avtar Singh Sohi](http://www.codeproject.com/Articles/228214/Understanding-Basics-of-UI-Design-Pattern-MVC-MVP), [Rachel Appel](http://www.rachelappel.com/comparing-the-mvc-and-mvvm-patterns-along-with-their-respective-viewmodels), and [Niraj Bhatt](https://nirajrules.wordpress.com/2009/07/18/mvc-vs-mvp-vs-mvvm/).

+(In email discussions with an interested party, I was informed that MVVM is just like MVC, but with an added _ViewModel_ to intermediate between the _View_ and _Model_.
+If this is true, then a _ViewModel_ is just as useful in ADR as it would be in MVC.)

 ### PAC (Presentation-Abstraction-Control)